Electric Vehicle Supply Equipment (EVSE) and Electric Vehicle Energy Management Systems (EVEMS)

 Load Calculation Requirements for Systems Without EVEMS

 BCEC rule 8-200 1) a) vi) requires EVSE equipment loads to be added with a demand factor of 100% when calculating the service for installations.
 When EVSE equipment loads are added to an existing service, rule 8-106 8) permits additional loads to be added to the existing maximum demand load (peak demand) providing that the utility that has measured the existing demand over the last 12 or more months.
 Currently, most utilities only provide their residential customers with the kilowatt-hour (kWh) readings which is a unit of energy and not the peak demand.
-Information bulletin NO: IB-EL 2023-01 “DEMAND FACTORS AND USE OF RULE 8-106 FOR SINGLE DWELLINGS” provides a safety factor for the maximum kWh reading.
+Information bulletin NO: IB-EL 2023-01 “DEMAND FACTORS AND USE OF RULE 8-106 8) FOR A DETACHED SINGLE DWELLING” provides a safety factor for the maximum kWh reading for a detached single dwelling.

 New and Existing Multi-Unit Residential Buildings